ideaportriga/nexus-bridge/CONTRIBUTING.md

-# Contributing
+# Contributing to Nexus19

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

-## Coding Rules

-1. Try to use only the methods/properties documented in the Siebel Bookshelf.
-2. Use the PM methods and properties whenever possible (e.g., when a property/method is available at the PM and applet level, prefer use PM).
-3. Avoid calling the proxy objects (BO, BC) directly.
-4. Always lint the code `npm run lint`.
-5. Comment the code.
+## Report a bug

+Open an issue.
+Please use the `Bug` template

+## Request a new feature

+Open an issue and describe the desired feature.
+We will consider it.

 ## Merge Request Process

+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 Before submitting the Merge Request:
 1. Ensure any install or build dependencies are removed before the end of the layer when doing a